townba/st/FAQ.md

 backspace.

 This is an issue that was discussed in suckless mailing list
 <http://lists.suckless.org/dev/1404/20697.html>.
-Here is why some old grumpy
+Here is why some
-terminal users wants its backspace to be how he feels it:
+terminal users want backspace to be different:

 	Well, I am going to comment why I want to change the behaviour of this key.
 When ASCII was defined in 1968, communication